-The HEASARC is a multi-mission astronomy archive for the EUV, X-ray, and gamma-ray wave bands.
-Because EUV, X and gamma rays cannot reach the it is necessary to place the telescopes and sensors for these wave bands on spacecraft.
-The HEASARC holds the data from 32 observatories as of March 2015 data and software from many of the older missions were restored by the HEASARC staff.
+The HEASARC is NASA's designated multi-mission astronomy archive for cosmic (CMB) datasets.
+Because EUV, X rays and gamma rays cannot reach the it is necessary to place the telescopes and sensors for these wave bands on spacecraft.
+The HEASARC holds EUV, X-ray and gamma-ray data from 32 data and software from many of the older missions were restored by the HEASARC staff.
 Examples of these archived missions include